PeerMeHQ/know/daos/plugging.md

    - [Quorum](./settings.md#minimum-attendance): Minimum of total FOR votes a proposal requires to succeed.
    - [Min Propose Weight](./settings.md#minimum-to-propose): Minimum amount of tokens required to create a proposal.
 4. Create and execute the proposal

+That's it.
+You are all set to run your DAO with your custom implementation.